-Higher price in the interest of electricity traders26.
-December 2019. / News Serbia Energy
+Higher price in the interest of electricity traders, News Serbia Energy

 Serbian government has no reason to fulfill the recommendations of the International Monetary Fund to increase the price of electricity in Serbia in the middle of next year, because the price of electricity is already high compared to the low standard of living of its citizens, and on our part there is no obligation towards this financial organization, experts believe.